 It’s that time of year again.
 Broken ornaments, knocked over trees, and all the hair-filled cookies you can eat!
 If you are like me, you celebrate your holidays with your whole family, including your cats.
 Why not bring some new feline traditions to this holiday?
 Who says it has to all be about us!?
 Here are some great ways to have a very Meowy Catsmas this year!

 I am not joking here!
 Many people do this for their pets anyways.
-They sell cat stocking in pet shops.
-I found some nice ones for $5 each at Walmart!
+They sell cat stockings in pet shops.
 What I like to do it wrap up some toys in tissue paper but I add some catnip before sealing them off.
 Avoid using curling ribbon as some cats will eat it.
 I do this a few weeks in advance so the toys soak up some of the scent as well as the paper.
 Come Catsmas morning, they will actually open their gifts!
 I kid you not!
-I have been doing it with my cat, Twiggy, since he was a kitten.
+I have been doing it with my oldest cat since he was a kitten.
 He actually expects toys each year.
 If he even thinks I forgot, he will have a fit and start chewing on everything and knocking things over.
 So selfish!
 He is more human than people give him credit for!